The AAAC provides oversight and sets priorities for the development and integration of the Wheaton College’s administrative applications.

 - Provide direction to prevent, where appropriate, unnecessary redundancy or nonsustainable service implementations and their resulting inefficiencies and risks.

-Meetings are held every month, or as determined by the committee.
+Meetings are held every other month, or as determined by the committee.

 - Jane Bilezikian, Advancement, Chair